Katelyn Harrison-Speer, Graduate Student Therapist.

 If the full fee feels out of reach, please don’t hesitate to reach out to the office to inquire about sliding scale eligibility.
 You deserve support, and we’ll do our best to help make that possible.

-Learn More About Katelyn
+Learn More About Katelyn!

 The Person.
 I’m a lover of many things—music, crafts, books, people, dance, yoga and plants all bring me joy and inspiration.
 My eclectic taste in music spans genres like soul, indie, hip-hop, jazz, pop, and classical, a reflection of both my upbringing in a dance studio and my life shared with a musician.
 Creativity plays a big role in my life; I’ve always found comfort in crafting—crocheting is my go-to, but I’ve also explored everything from embroidery and painting to candle making.
 I’m an avid reader with a soft spot for memoirs and romantasy books.
 Born and raised in the Midwest, I carry a deep appreciation for connection and community.
 Time with loved ones is essential to my self-care, whether that’s through travel, laughter, or simply being together.
 And while I may not be in the dance and yoga studio every day, my love for movement continues to live on in classes I attend, the ones I occasionally teach, and the moments I find myself dancing around my home.